logo

 *We understand ‘access’ to be what you need to be able to participate at SSW comfortably and safely.
 These needs may be physical, for example different heights of workstations or access to quiet space.
 They may be cultural, for example connections with different groups or organisations in the area, or space for worship.
 Needs may include communication requirements (email, text, phone), translated documents or space for your family (bio/chosen), an ally, support worker or travel buddy to stay.
 These are just a few examples, and we encourage you to get in touch before you apply, to discuss what we can put in place to support your participation in residency.

-We welcome access riders and/or informal conversations prior to taking part in the course, about what you need to work and live comfortably on site at SSW.
+We welcome access riders and/or informal conversations about what you need to work and live comfortably on site at SSW.